Motivating example: identifying penguin species

 4 36.7 19.3 193.0 3450.0

 Observe that this dataset has missing values (i.e., the entries NaN above).
 A common way to deal with this issue is to remove all rows with missing values.
 This can be done using pandas.DataFrame.dropna.
-This kind of pre-processing is fundamental in data science, but we will not discuss it much in this course.
+This kind of pre-processing is fundamental in data science, but we will not discuss it much in this book.
+It is however important to be aware of it.

 bill_length_mm bill_depth_mm flipper_length_mm body_mass_g